Geometric interpretation of quantitative instability: Preliminaries

 As for the second part, assume that $\gamma(t) = \pi(\exp(\ta t))$ for some $\ta\in \fa$.
 Note that

-is a reductive subgroup, as defined in \cite[Definition 10.56]{Metric Spaces}.
-We now remark that the first part of the proof, as well as the construction of the symmetric space in \cite[Theorem 10.58]{Metric Spaces}, follow for reductive subgroups, and not only semisimple groups.
-As defined in \cite[Theorem 10.58]{Metric Spaces}, the symmetric space $M'$ of $G'$ is a subspace of $M$, which contains all maximal flats of $M$ which contains $\gamma$.
-The second part of the claim now follows from the first part, applied to $M'$. \end{proof}
+is a reductive subgroup, as defined in \cite[Def.
+10.56]{Metric Spaces}.
+We now remark that the first part of the proof, as well as the construction of the symmetric space in \cite[Thm.
+10.58]{Metric Spaces}, follow for reductive subgroups, and not only semisimple groups.
+As defined in \cite[Thm.
+10.58]{Metric Spaces}, the symmetric space $M'$ of $G'$ is a subspace of $M$, which contains all maximal flats of $M$ which contains $\gamma$.
+The second part of the claim now follows from the first part, applied to $M'$. \end{proof} The following corollary is an algebraic analog to Claim \ref{claim: compact acts transitively on flats}.
+Recall that a Cartan algebra is a maximal Abelian subalgebra. \begin{cor} The group $K$ acts transitively on the collection of Cartan algebras.
+For every $\ta\in \fg$ the stabilizer $\stab_K(\ta)$ acts transitively on the collection of Cartan Algebras containing $\ta$. \end{cor}